Minimum railway curve radius: Factors affecting the minimum curve radius

 The sharpest curves tend to be on the narrowest of narrow gauge railways, where almost all the equipment is proportionately smaller.
 But standard gauge can also have tight curves, if rolling stocks are built for it, which however removes the standardisation benefit of standard gauge.
 Tramways can have below 100 ft curve radius.

 Steam locomotives

 As the need for more powerful steam locomotives grew, the need for more driving wheels on a longer, fixed wheelbase grew too.
-But long wheel bases do not cope well with curves of a small radius.
-Various types of articulated locomotives (e.g., Mallet, Garratt, and Shay) were devised to avoid having to operate multiple locomotives with multiple crews.
+However, long wheel bases do not cope well with curves of a small radius.
+Various types of articulated locomotives (e.g., Mallet, Garratt, Meyer & Fairlie) were devised to avoid having to operate multiple locomotives with multiple crews.

 More recent diesel and electric locomotives do not have a wheelbase problem, as they have flexible bogies, and also can easily be operated in multiple with a single crew.